Az-Been/map-generation/README.md

 # map-generation
 A short python program that generates a 2D map with land and water tiles on a consistent pattern.

+--> First tile placed is the top-left one.
+The following tiles depend of the left and the top one.